Healing Through Movement & Nutrition

 Month 3-6: Continued Recovery

-Month 6-12: Plateau and Consolidation
+Month 6-12: Consolidation Phase

 Year 1+: Long-term Recovery

-Essential Physiotherapy Exercises for Stroke Recovery
+Essential Exercises for Stroke Recovery

-1. Range of Motion Exercises
+Range of Motion Exercises

-Purpose: Prevent joint stiffness and contractures, maintain flexibility.
+Prevent joint stiffness and maintain flexibility.

-• Active-Assisted ROM: Patient initiates movement with assistance
+• Active-Assisted: Patient starts movement with help

-• Active ROM: Patient performs movements independently
+• Active: Patient performs movements independently

-Frequency: 10-15 repetitions, 2-3 times daily for each joint (shoulder, elbow, wrist, fingers, hip, knee, ankle).
+Frequency: 10-15 repetitions, 2-3 times daily for each joint.

-2. Strengthening Exercises
+Strengthening Exercises

-• Shoulder flexion and abduction with arm support
+• Shoulder movements with arm support

-• Elbow flexion/extension with resistance band
+• Elbow bending with resistance band

-• Wrist extension against gravity
+• Wrist movements against gravity

-• Finger flexion and extension (squeeze therapy putty)
+• Finger exercises (squeeze therapy putty)

 • Reaching and grasping activities